gavinbunney/terraform-provider-kubectl/docs/index.md

 * `config_context_cluster` - (Optional) Cluster context of the kube config (name of the kubeconfig cluster, `--cluster` flag in `kubectl`).
 Can be sourced from `KUBE_CTX_CLUSTER`.
 * `token` - (Optional) Token of your service account.
 Can be sourced from `KUBE_TOKEN`.
 * `proxy_url` - (Optional) URL to the proxy to be used for all API requests.
 URLs with "http", "https", and "socks5" schemes are supported.
 Can be sourced from `KUBE_PROXY_URL`.
+* `tls_server_name` - (Optional) Server name passed to the server for SNI and is used in the client to check server certificates against.
 * `exec` - (Optional) Configuration block to use an [exec-based credential plugin] (https://kubernetes.io/docs/reference/access-authn-authz/authentication/#client-go-credential-plugins), e.g. call an external command to receive user credentials.
     * `api_version` - (Required) API version to use when decoding the ExecCredentials resource, e.g. `client.authentication.k8s.io/v1beta1`.
     * `command` - (Required) Command to execute.